caketaster/mildew-detection/README.md

 - The mildew detector app in Streamlit was tested on a variety of images from Google Image search - 8 clearly healthy images, and 6 mildew infected images (available in the project under media/readme/healthy_test and media/readme/mildew_test).
 For the majority of images the detector worked as planned, but one image from each set was incorrectly diagnosed:<br>
 ![actually healthy](media/readme/test_error_1.jpg)<br>
 ![actually mildew infected](media/readme/test_error_2.jpg)<br>
 - These tests show flaws in either the data or the model, in my opinion more likely the data.
 The dataset images tend to have a very similar background - images are taken on a fairly regular background (a table?) with pretty regular lighting.
-If this is not available in the field and workers are sending images with irregular backgrounds with mixed lighting, this could compromise the accuracy of the model.
+If this is not available in the field and workers are sending images with irregular backgrounds and/or mixed lighting, this could compromise the accuracy of the model.
 - Many bugs came up during the process.
 For example, the models would not work with the same augmented images - finally solved once I worked out I had to change a variable in the augmentation process, which eventually led me to splitting the Modelling and Evaluation notebook into 2 separate notebooks for clarity.
 - On testing within the Modelling and Evaluation notebook, the Softmax model was predicting very confidently the exact opposite label to what was required, owing to the different ways the models deal with predictions.
 I had assumed my model was fundamentally flawed, but eventually realised I could make minor edits to the prediction_class variable and fix the issue.
 - The detector could not deal with .png images.
 As all images in the dataset are .jpg I didn't feel it was worth it to try and get .pngs working, but I did alter the instructions to tell the user to only upload .jpg or .jpeg images.
 This may be classed as an unfixed bug _if_ .png images need to be uploaded in the future.